 When he sighed and slowed.

 The second stanza presents a past image.
 This image contrasts with the image represented in the previous stanza: the lyrical voice is no longer alone (“Myself and a girlish form”), the climate varies greatly (“In dry March weather”), and the tone is dramatically different.
-The lyrical voice presents this action in the same location, but in a different time.
+The lyrical voice presents this action in the same location, but at a different time.
 This occurs in his/her mind, as it is a memory that is being revisited.
 The attention is on them and their actions, rather than the scenery (“We climb the road […] We had just alighted [,…]”).
 The rhyme accentuates the nostalgic tone by the repetition of a “d” sound at the end of each line.
 Moreover, there is alliteration with the “s” sound throughout the stanza.

 What we did as we climbed, and what we talked of